 Real Estate, Insurance, and Lending Professionals

-Find detailed information on FEMA’s levee accreditation and mapping requirements, and learn about the U.S. Army Corps of Engineers’ role in levee assessment at the CTPs, Engineers, Surveyors and Contractors Levee Home page.
+Review the Final Approach Document to better understand FEMA's approach to analyzing and mapping flood hazards in the vicinity of non-accredited levee systems.
+Find detailed information on FEMA’s levee accreditation and mapping requirements, and learn about the U.S. Army Corps of Engineers’ role in levee assessment at the CTP's, Engineers, Surveyors and Contractors Levee page.

 Members of the media play a vital role in telling the stories about levees.
 The FEMA Levee Resources for the Media webpage outlines resources to help members of the press accurately report the risks associated with living and working near levees and inform the public how they can take steps to reduce these risks.